 8 reasons to explore kinesiology for holistic health

-Kinesiology encompasses numerous treatments in one
+1. Kinesiology encompasses numerous treatments in one

 2. We muscle test to find the nutrition your body actually wants

-Nutrition is one of the building blocks of good health – and many of us have bought supplements, not really knowing whether we need them or not.
-There is no guesswork with kinesiology.
-A kinesiologist will muscle test specific (practitioner grade) nutritional supplements to see which ones your body responds to and requires.
-Of course, it is best to get nutrition from food, however, much of what we eat (even fresh whole foods) is nutritionally lacking, due to intensive farming methods, extremely long storage and transit times and depleted soil.
-(In 1936 carrots contained 92% more calcium, 4 times more magnesium and 88% more iron than carrots grown in 1987 - and these statistics have likely worsened since then).
-Many trace minerals, such as zinc, iodine, selenium and manganese, which were once easily obtainable from whole foods, are now lacking in the soil and the natural foods animals once grazed on – so are subsequently often lacking in our diets too.
+Of course, it is best to get nutrition from food, however, much of what we eat (even fresh whole foods) is nutritionally lacking, due to intensive farming methods, long storage and transit times and poor quality soil.
+(In 1936 carrots contained 92% more calcium, 4 times more magnesium and 88% more iron than carrots grown in 1987 - and the situation has worsened since these figures were recorded).

 3. We can check for food sensitivities